Bookmark this on Delicious

 The Dollar broke the 74.50 support level and is now looking to retest the 2008 lows.
 The Fed is hoping the decline is 'orderly', but is ready to step in if it gets out of control.
 Does that mean below the '08 lows?
 Because if it breaks the next support...there's a lot of air below.
 Former Fed governor Wayne Angel told Larry Kudlow, that Bernanke will most like begin raising rate in September.
 If true, will the market begin to anticipate that this summer?

 The lower dollar is pressing commodities higher.
 WTI oil is testing $114 level.
 Gold hit a 30 month high and silver is ever close to testing the $50 psychological level.
 The thing that gets me, is the talk from the media of silver testing the 1980 highs!
 Come on that was over 30 years ago...doesn't anyone adjust for inflation?
-Historical gold prices Inflation Calculator Gold high back in 1980 was at $615 = $2035 currently @ $1562 --while silver $50 = $135.60 currently at $47.94, as you can see we're far from those levels.
+Historical gold prices link Inflation Calculator Gold high back in 1980 was at $615 = $2035 currently @ $1562 --while silver $50 = $135.60 currently at $47.94, as you can see we're far from those levels.

 However, the trade in silver has reached a frenzy and we could see a correction if it cannot close above $50.
 Itz noted several times on Twitter, that the miners have underperformed the physical metal itself over the last several weeks.
 Why?
 More than likely traders are looking for a 'pure' play versus equities.
 There's expectation that several countries are looking to tax miners as gold & silver prices rise.
 Itz believes that the decline in mining stocks has created some value near term.
 Silver Wheaton being a favorite pick and Itz Pix holding.
 We continue to look for the 120 ema as highlighted in last weeks blog post, as an attractive entry level.
 But again, caution is warranted, after all we are trading on sentiment here and emotion.
 Granted there's a demand/supply issue, but this mania tends to feed on itself.
 Specs can turn on a dime and run for the exit very quickly, just look at the 10% drop last week, suggest one be hedged in positions.
 Proshares Ultrashort Silver ETF (ZSL) is on etf to consider.